Theme in Literary Fiction

 Instinctively, even before readers demanded that fiction show structure and depth of characterization, they looked for theme.
 The Old Testament has a theme, that theme being God’s love for His chosen people; the ancient epic Gilgamesh has a theme, namely, the impermanence of life.
 Theme gives the story meaning; it teaches us something about life, most effectively in a non-didactic way.
 It gives a reason for telling this story aside from sheer entertainment value, and a reason for remembering it; optimally, it validates our experience.

-In his attempt to define a standard of good literature, the Greek philosopher Aristotle required a hero of epic proportions -- a king, for example, "famous, or prosperous, like Oedipus, Thyestes, and the noted men of such families" -- for the grandeur of the story could accept nothing less.
-In addition, this hero should be "a man who is neither outstanding in virtue and righteousness" (which is to say, not a saint) "nor [should it be] through wickedness and vice that he falls into misfortune."
+In his attempt to define a standard of good literature, the Greek philosopher Aristotle required a hero of epic proportions—a king, for example, “famous, or prosperous, like Oedipus, Thyestes, and the noted men of such families” —for the grandeur of the story could accept nothing less.
+In addition, this hero should be “a man who is neither outstanding in virtue and righteousness” (which is to say, not a saint) “nor [should it be] through wickedness and vice that he falls into misfortune.”
 Aristotle also felt that the theme of a tragedy should be of similarly epic proportions, for without a theme important enough to sustain the intense emotion it would engender, the story would seem silly.
-We no longer ascribe to the belief that only kings and princes make suitable subjects for tragedy, but we still recognize the importance of theme.
+Fortunately, we no longer ascribe to the belief that only kings and princes make suitable subjects for tragedy, but we still recognize the importance of theme.

 © 2017 Storybites